 We enjoyed taking a Florida Keys road trip with kids because it allowed us to stop at shops, beaches, and bathrooms along the way.
 You can also see so much more of the local life in the Keys while taking a road trip.

 If you are not in the Florida area and need to fly in, you can fly into Miami airport and rent a car.
 Or, you can fly directly to the Key West Airport.

 Flights To Florida Keys – Key West Airport

 There are a few flights each day to the small Key West airport if you’d like to get directly to Key West.

 If you are looking for Florida Keys RV Parks, be sure to check out Fiesta Key RV Resort and Marina.
 It’s located between Islamorada and Marathon.

 Fiesta Key offers full hook-ups, a pool, hot tub, restaurant, brand new playground, and is on it’s very own key island!

 Oh, and if you are digital nomad family that needs cell service to work while traveling like we do, we had great signal for both Verizon and AT&T at Fiesta RV Resort.

 Sunshine Key RV Resort and Marina is another great place to camp and to bring your RV.
 It’s very close to Bahia Honda and only a 40 minute drive to Key West.
-Sunshine Key offers full hook-ups, a pool, and is close to Bahia Honda!
+Sunshine Key offers full hook-ups, a pool, and is close to Bahia Honda and Big Pine Key!